hyperledger-archives/grid-rfcs/0000-product.md

     // product_type and identifier are used in deriving the state address ProductType product_type = 1;
     string identifier = 2;
-    // product owner is used to validate the signing agents organization string owner = 3;
     // this will replace all properties currently defined repeated PropertyValues properties = 4;
 }